-To be granted a Student Visa Subclass 500, all applicants, regardless of their Risk Rating, must be a genuine temporary entrant.
+To be granted a Student Visa Subclass 500, all applicants, regardless of their evidence level, must be a genuine temporary entrant.
 This means that the applicant must have a genuine intention to reside in Australia on a temporary basis only.
 It is intended as an integrity measure to ensure that the student visa holders come to Australia with the intention of genuine study only, instead of a way of maintaining ongoing residency.

-- The applicant’s personal circumstances in their home country
+- The applicant’s personal circumstances in their home country;

-- The applicant’s potential circumstances in Australia
+- The applicant’s potential circumstances in Australia;

-- The value of the course to the applicant’s future
+- The value of the course to the applicant’s future;

-- The applicant’s migration history
+- The applicant’s migration history; and

-- The applicant’s future intentions
+- The applicant’s future intentions.

 How we can help